nnellans/bash-guide/README.md

 > [GSG](https://google.github.io/styleguide/shellguide.html):
 > - The opening `{` should be on the same line as the function name
 > - There should be no space between the function name and `()`
+> - The `function` keyword enhances quick identification of functions

 The `return` command is optional and is not required.
 - By default, a Shell function will return the exit code from the last command it runs